gabber235/TypeWriter/documentation/docs/docs/04-first-cinematic.md

 After that, click `Add Segment` to add a segment to the dialogue entry, and select it.

 Let's change the time frame of the dialogue to start after 1 second.
 To do this, we can either change the Start Frame field, or drag the segment on the track to our desired starting point.
-We also have to remember that duration is in frames, not seconds, and remembering from earlier that 1 second equals 20 frames, change the Start Frame to 20.
+We also have to remember that duration is in frames, not seconds, and remembering from earlier, 1 second equals 20 frames, change the Start Frame to 20.

 We then have to add the text to be displayed.
 Insert `That flower looks <red><bold>stunning` to the Text field.
-<br>Aand we're done!
+<br>And we're done!
 Dialogue should now appear 1 second into the cinematic.

-There are a few different dialogue entries aswell.
+There are a few different dialogue entries as well.
 Here's a quick overview:

 **Actionbar Dialogue Cinematic**
 <br>Will send the speaker & the message in the actionbar.